-Atlantic City attracts nearly 35 million visitors annually.
-In the past, visitors came mainly in the summer months to enjoy the beaches and the boardwalk and cooler ocean breezes.
+Nearly 35 million visitors visit Atlantic City annually.
+In the past, visitors came mainly in the summer months to enjoy the beaches, the boardwalk and cooler ocean breezes.
 Now they come all year long because of the casinos.

 Atlantic City